JasonGilholme/iconify/README.md

 ```

 Once you have the icon browser open, you'll be able to copy the name of the icon
-you want and then dive into python:
+you want and then jump into python:

 ```python
 import iconify as ico